 The time it takes to grant and issue a building consent depends on the complexity of your project and whether or not you have provided all the correct information.
 Before the building consent can be granted we must be satisfied on reasonable grounds that the provisions of the building code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application.

 Applications with incorrect information however may take longer to process.
-In this situation applicants will receive a written request for further information.
-Processing the application will only continue when the requested information is correct and provided in full, then your consent will be granted.
+In this situation applicants will receive a written request for further information, which will stop the 20 working day clock.
+Processing of the application will continue and the clock will restart when the requested information is provided in full and is correct.
+Then your consent will be granted.

 Please note: Work must not begin on the project until a building consent (and resource consent if required) has been granted and issued.